About the Commission on Gender Equity

 To successfully carry out its mandate, CGE:

-CGE's 2018 Annual Report covers the twelve month period from January through December 2018 and presents the goals for January through December 2019.
-Between January 2018 and December 2018, the Commission on Gender Equity advanced gender equity in New York City by:
+CGE's 2019 Annual Report covers the twelve month period from January through December 2019 and presents the goals for January through December 2020.
+Highlights of 2019 accomplishments include:

 In 2015, Mayor de Blasio established New York City's Commission on Gender Equity (CGE) through Executive Order Number 10.